Have you ever faced a long-ass to-do list and the first thing that popped into your head was ‘well, eff me’?

 There will always be more tasks that need to be done and you might think that you simply cannot cut them down to only 3.
 Let me tell you something – it’s BS.
 You can always cut your tasks down.
-It’s just the matter of priorities.
+It’s just a matter of priorities.

 So before writing your to-do list, sit down and think what are the main 3 tasks that need to be completed today.
-Maybe other tasks that you think are important can be done tomorrow or next day.
+Maybe other tasks that you think are important can be done tomorrow or the next day.
 Think about it.

 Divide big tasks/projects into smaller ones